Sahaja: In the Nāth tradition

 Sahaja is one of the four keywords of the Nath sampradaya along with Svecchachara, Sama, and Samarasa.
 Sahaja meditation and worship was prevalent in Tantric traditions common to Hinduism and Buddhism in Bengal as early as the 8th–9th centuries.
 The British Nath teacher Mahendranath wrote:

 Man is born with an instinct for naturalness.
 He has never forgotten the days of his primordial perfection, except insomuch as the memory became buried under the artificial superstructure of civilization and its artificial concepts.
 Sahaja means natural...
 The tree grows according to Sahaja, natural and spontaneous in complete conformity with the Natural Law of the Universe.
 Nobody tells it what to do or how to grow.
 It has no swadharma or rules, duties and obligations incurred by birth.
 It has only svabhava - its own inborn self or essence - to guide it.
 Sahaja is that nature which, when established in oneself, brings the state of absolute freedom and peace.

-The concept of a spontaneous spirituality entered Hinduism with Nath yogis such as Gorakshanath and was often alluded to indirectly and symbolically in the twilight language (sandhya bhasa) common to sahaja traditions as found in the Charyapada and works by Matsyendranath and Daripada.
+The concept of a spontaneous spirituality entered Hinduism with Nath yogis such as Gorakhanath and was often alluded to indirectly and symbolically in the twilight language (sandhya bhasa) common to sahaja traditions as found in the Charyapada and works by Matsyendranath and Daripada.
 It influenced the bhakti movement through the Sant tradition, exemplified by the Bauls of Bengal, NamdevDnyaneshwar, Meera, Kabir and Guru Nanak, the founder of Sikhism.

 Yoga in particular had a quickening influence on the various Sahajiya traditions The culture of the body (kāya-sādhana) through processes of Haṭha-yoga was of paramount importance in the Nāth sect and found in all sahaja schools.
 Whether conceived of as 'supreme bliss' (Mahā-sukha), as by the Buddhist Sahajiyās, or as 'supreme love' (as with the Vaiṣṇava Sahajiyās), strength of the body was deemed necessary to stand such a supreme realisation.